In this time of strife, Reno Friends Meeting endorses the following statement from the Friends Committee on National Legislation:

 Our Meeting is a gathering place for Quakers and those of all faiths drawn to the Quaker tradition of silent worship and to Quaker values such as simplicity, community, integrity, nonviolence, equality and harmony with nature.

-Each Sunday morning at 10, we come together for an hour of silent worship, followed by time for sharing reflections and for fellowship.
-Once a month we gather after silent worship for a potluck lunch.
+Each Sunday morning we come together for an hour of silent worship, followed by time for sharing reflections and for fellowship.

-We welcome visitors and newcomers, and we offer a fun and educational First Day School program for children.
-Please consider joining us on an upcoming Sunday, or for another event on our Calendar.
+We welcome visitors and newcomers; please consider joining us on an upcoming Sunday, or for another event on our Calendar.

 Here’s a guide to our site: